nsaunders/purescript-dotenv/README.md

 import Effect.Aff (launchAff_)
 ```

-Finally, call the `loadFile` function in your `main` function before the rest of your program logic:
+Finally, call the `loadFile` function from your `main` function before the rest of your program logic:

 ```purescript
 main :: Effect Unit